2023 Tipperary county hurling team season: Awards

+The nominations for the PwC All-Stars were announced on 28 September with Tipperary receiving three nominations in the 45-player shortlist, Ronan Maher, Noel McGrath, and Jake Morris.

+The awards ceremony took place at the RDS in Dublin on 17 November and was shown live on RTÉ television, Tipperary did not win any awards for the fourth year in a row.

 Dillon Quirke Foundation senior hurling tournament

 On 19 February Tipperary played Kilkenny in the Dillon Quirke Foundation senior hurling tournament at Semple Stadium.
 The Dillon Quirke Foundation was established by the Quirke family in memory of Dillon Quirke who died after collapsing during a club game in August 2022.
 Kilkenny won the game on a 4-20 to 0-25 scoreline in front of 4,628.

+Ryan O'Dwyer Fundraiser

+On 8 April Tipperary played Wexford in a challenge fundraiser for the Ryan O'Dwyer appeal in Carrick-on-Suir.